-The CPU ("central processing unit," synonymous with "microprocessor," or even simply "processor") is often referred to as the "brain" of the computer.
-Together with the motherboard, the processor is the part that of your machine that will most define its capabilities.
+The CPU ("central processing unit," synonymous with "microprocessor" or simply "processor") is often referred to as the "brain" of the computer.
+Together with the motherboard, the processor is the part that of your machine that will most define its capabilities and limitations.

 Choosing the correct processor is vital to the success of your homebuilt computer project.
 The processor's speed, number of cores, architecture, amount of on-board cache memory, power consumption, heat production, reputation for reliability, and many other factors are things you'll need to consider when making that decision.

 In addition, you have to consider the processor and the motherboard together when planning your computer.
 A processor can only perform as well as the motherboard it's mounted on.
-So don't rush this stage of your planning; and if your budget requires you to cut costs, try looking somewhere else.
+So don't rush this stage of your planning; and if your budget requires you to cut costs, try looking somewhere else to save money.
 The motherboard and the processor are not parts you want to scrimp on if you have any choice in the matter.

 Here's a little background about the history of microprocessors.

 In the beginning (sort of), there was Intel